-As a therapist for over 20 years, one of the most common recurring themes that comes up in therapy is moms striving to be a perfect mother.
-I take it on as a clinical mission to help moms let go of this notion of being a 'perfect mother' and instead start to embrace imperfection.
+The perfect mother doesn't exist, full stop.
+As a therapist for over 20 years, one of the most common recurring themes that comes up in therapy is moms who are battling their desire for perfectionism.
+I take it on as a clinical mission to help moms let go of this notion of being a 'perfect mother," how to work through the instincts behind perfectionism and instead start to embrace imperfection.

 Simply stated, there is no such thing as a perfect mother.

 The definition of 'perfect' is to be flawless, complete in all aspects and demonstrating excellent skills.
 When we are 'perfect,' we have no need to grow or advance any further.

 When we strive to be 'perfect,' and let our knee-jerk perfectionism win, we let our children down.

 Why?
 Because we begin to show our children, model through our beliefs and behaviors, that anything less than perfect is a failure.

 Our children need to learn through our example.
 Part of the process of growing up means making mistakes through trial and error.
 As a child grows up, so too does a mother, gaining wisdom and experience along the way, including making mistakes and failing.